eLifeAmbassadors/ECR_Wednesday_Webinar/README.md

 No, that's not the next webinar about.

 ## I also appreciate everyone who has contributed here
-Naomi Penfold
-Anja Stares
-Miranda Nye
+Naomi Penfold, Anja Stares, Miranda Nye

 * Vinodh